Enjoying our puzzle hints?

 PLANK

-Definition: a flat, narrow, wooden board
+Definition: a flat, narrow, and usually rectangular piece of wood

 CALF